4.0.1 – Use of Volunteers

 Part 3: Requirements for Volunteers.
 The following requirements apply to volunteers.

-Subpart C: Access to Protected Data.
-Volunteers generally shall not be given access to protected student, personnel, or other data.
+Subpart B: Access to Protected Data.
+Volunteers generally shall not be given access to protected student, personnel, or other non-public data.
 Limited access may be granted if the information is necessary to the volunteer function, the volunteer has been instructed on the requirements of the law and protecting the data, and the volunteer has signed a confidentiality form.
+A copy of the completed confidentiality forms shall be submitted to Human Resources, along with the completed LSC Volunteer Assignment Requisition form, prior to the volunteers performing assignments that require them to have access to protected student, personnel, or other non-public data.

-Subpart D: Volunteer Coaches.
+Subpart C: Volunteer Coaches.
 Persons who volunteer to coach students must sign a volunteer coaching release of liability form prior to performing such duties.

 Part 4: Other Restrictions and Conditions

 Subpart A: Injuries.
 Volunteers are not eligible for workers’ compensation for injuries incurred while performing volunteer duties.
-If injuries occur while performing volunteer duties, the volunteer should contact the individual at the campus who is responsible for processing claims.
+If injuries occur while performing volunteer duties, the volunteer should contact Human Resources.

 Subpart B: Employee Benefits.
 Volunteers are not eligible for compensation or for staff development training and benefits, sick leave, health insurance, retirement, or other employee benefits.
 However, active volunteers may take advantage of the following items during the semester in which the volunteer work takes place: